zpuckeridge/blog/content/articles/setup-remote-development-server/index.md

 ![](./image-2.png)

 <blockquote id="blockquote-info">
-Note: We recommend that you pay for automated backups of your Linode Instance in the case that you need to rollback any changes to your server.
+Note: I recommend that you pay for automated backups of your Linode Instance in the case that you need to rollback any changes to your server.

 It can take anywhere from 5-10 minutes for the server to deploy.